This article was originally published in The Catechetical Review 3.4 (Oct-Dec 2017)

 [xviii] Pitre, Jesus and the Jewish Roots of the Eucharist, 133.

 Dr. André Villeneuve is Associate Professor of Old Testament and Biblical Languages at Sacred Heart Major Seminary in Detroit, Michigan.
 He obtained his Ph.D. from the Hebrew University of Jerusalem, and his Licentiate in Sacred Scripture from the Pontifical Biblical Commission in Rome.
-He is the author of Divine Marriage from Eden to the End of Days (2021), and the director of Catholics for Israel.
+He is the author of Divine Marriage from Eden to the End of Days (2021), the director of Catholics for Israel, and on the Board of Directors of the Association of Hebrew Catholics.

 FaLang translation system by Faboba